BY GENA KITTNER

-It seems fitting I’m finishing this post about traveling with toddlers and small children while sitting on an airplane.
+It seems fitting I’m finishing this post about traveling with small children while sitting on an airplane.
 Today my 3-year-old and I are on our way to Cincinnati for the holidays.

 Traveling with young kids, especially doing it solo as I am today, isn’t easy.
 Ellie’s had many travel adventures in her short three years, having been as far as Germany and Jamaica, as well as exploring most major (and many minor) Midwest cities.
 And, last year the whole family (including the three cats) made a cross-country road trip from Wisconsin to Arizona.

-So when it comes to traveling with toddlers, we’ve picked up some tips along the way.
+So when it comes to traveling with little ones, we’ve picked up some tips along the way.

 - Leave early because you’ll be stopping a lot.
 Whether it’s for feedings or just to get some wiggles out, your kiddo is going to want to escape from the car every few hours.
 Leaving early ensures lots of well-lit and populated options to pull over for a snack, as opposed to the dark, isolated rest stop in nowhere Indiana.